 Focus Group Discussion (FGD)

-Before household survey group of farmers especially 10 leader of bee honey producer along with 2 government officials were brought together for discussion.
-FGD can be done by following open ended questions which also lead for better SWOT analysis:
+Before a household survey, a group of 10 farmers bee honey producer and community leaders, along with 2 government officials were brought together for discussion.
+FGD was done by asking open ended questions ensuring better SWOT analysis:

-Questions ask related to production, marketing, disease and pest etc. were discussed in group to obtain actual information of the study.
+Questions related to production, marketing, disease and pest, etc. were discussed in group to obtain actual information for the study.

-A. What is the potentiality of honey bee production?
-And what aid could enhance in present scenario of production?
+A. What is the potentiality for honey bee production?
+And what aid could enhance the production in the in present production scenario ?

-B. What infrastructure would you expect from government?
+B. What infrastructure would you expect from the government?
 Is there any abundance of disease and pest attack?

-C. What are the strength, weakness, opportunities and threat to bee honey production?
+C. What are the strengths, weakness, opportunities and threat to the bee honey production?

 D. What ease or difficulties are you facing in marketing and transportation?